-Aloha Bruce is talking about sensible Hawaii vacation planning on this Tuesday, August 2, 2022, Hawaii Vacation Podcast.
-“I’m going down the rabbit hole to talk about unrealistic expectations about a Hawaii vacation!”
+Aloha Bruce is talking about sensible Hawaii vacation planning on this episode of the Hawaii Vacation Connection Podcast.
+“I’m going down the rabbit hole to discuss unrealistic expectations about a Hawaii vacation!”

-Bruce mentions the Hotel Hana on Maui, and notes that remote accommodations will limit your options for activities during a Hawaii vacation.
-“Just be more realistic with your expectations,” Bruce says.
-He also notes that “word of mouth” suggestions from friends are not likely to provide the same experience for you.
+Bruce mentions the Hana Maui Resort by Hyatt on Maui and notes that remote accommodations will limit your options for activities during a Hawaii vacation.
+“Just be more realistic with your expectations and Hawaii vacation planning,” Bruce says.
+He also notes that “word of mouth” suggestions from friends will not likely provide the same experience for you.

-Bruce also says that expectations like private jaccuzzi’s and pools and bringing along a family pet are simply not realistic.
+Bruce also says that expectations like private jacuzzis and pools and bringing a family pet are unrealistic.
 He briefly notes Hawaii’s pet quarantine rules.
 “It’s such a hassle!”
 Bruce also says that there are no Hawaii hotels that allow smoking outside of designated areas.
 “You can’t smoke in hotel rooms in Hawaii!”